ProjectLighthouseCAU/jighthouse/README.md

 *Q: But my animation would look really great at higher framerates.
 Is there a way to raise the framerate?*

-A: If needed, the framerate limit can be changed to values **between 1 and 180**, using the method:
+A: If needed, the framerate limit can be changed to values **between 1 and 180**, using the method *setFpsLimit()*.
+Ideally this should be done right after instantiation, before calling *start()* on the Jighthouse, else it will re-initialize the connection.

 ```java
 myJighthouse.setFpsLimit(120); // Example for setting a framerate limit of 120 fps
 ```
-If you want to set a custom fps limit, this should be done before starting/connection your JH, else this method will cause it to re-initialize the JH connection.